jaredpalmer/razzle/README.md

 [![CircleCI](https://circleci.com/gh/jaredpalmer/razzle/tree/master.svg?style=shield)](https://circleci.com/gh/jaredpalmer/razzle/tree/master) ![Razzle-status](https://david-dm.org/jaredpalmer/razzle.svg?path=packages/razzle) [![npm version](https://badge.fury.io/js/razzle.svg)](https://badge.fury.io/js/razzle)

 Universal JavaScript applications are tough to setup.
 Either you buy into a framework like [Next.js](https://github.com/zeit/next.js) or [react-server](https://github.com/redfin/react-server), fork a boilerplate, or set things up yourself.
-Razzle aims to fill this void by abstracting all the required tooling for your universal JavaScript application into a single dependency, but then leaves the rest of the important architectural decisions about frameworks, routing, and data fetching up to you.
+Aiming to fill this void, Razzle is a tool that abstracts all complex configuration needed for SSR into a single dependency--giving you the awesome developer experience of [create-react-app](https://github.com/facebookincubator/create-react-app), but then leaving the rest of your app's architectural decisions about frameworks, routing, and data fetching up to you.
+With this approach, Razzle not only works with React, but also Reason, Elm, Vue, Angular, and most importantly......whatever comes next.

 **Razzle comes with the "battery-pack included"**: